How is Zeffy free?

 • Google Ad Grants: Google offers eligible nonprofits over $10,000 in free funds to use on its paid advertising platform.

-• Google.org Impact Challenges: Provides funding, mentorship, and technical support to organizations with ideas that can bring significant change.
+• Google.org Impact Challenges: This program provides funding, mentorship, and technical support to organizations with ideas that can bring about significant change.

 2. Microsoft

 Microsoft is another leading technology corporation committed to supporting charitable organizations.
-From discounts and grants on Microsoft software to community and educational resources, the tech leader enables nonprofits to use technology and maximize their potential.
+From discounts and community development grants on Microsoft software and educational resources, the tech leader enables nonprofits to use technology and maximize their potential.

-Microsoft is known to have one of the leading employee-matching gift programs.
+Microsoft is also known to have one of the leading employee-matching gift programs, donating over $250 million and volunteering over 1 million hours in 2023.
 Key features of its matched employee donations are:

 • One-to-one matching gift limit of up to a combined $15,000 per eligible employee per calendar year.